 The measurement of the sensitivity (MDS = Minimum Discernible Signal) defines the noise floor of the receiver.
-If one applies a signal to the receiver input whose level (Pi) raises the receiver noise at the audio output by 3dB, then the power of the signal corresponds to the noise floor, according to (S+N)/N = 2.
-For this measurement one can use a signal generator with 0 dBm output level (Fig. 1), 0-150dB step attenuator and an RMS-Voltmeter connected to the AF (NF) output.
+If one applies a signal to the receiver input whose level (Pi) raises the receiver noise at the audio output by 3dB, then the power of the signal equals the noise floor, corresponding to (S+N)/N = 2.
+For this measurement one can use a signal generator with 0 dBm output level (Fig. 1), 0-140dB step attenuator and an RMS Voltmeter connected to the AF (NF) output.

-Fig. 1: Measurement setup to determine sensitivity (MDS)
+Fig. 1: Measurement setup to determine sensitivity (MDS, minimum discernible signal)

-First set the output level at the voltmeter to relative OdB without an RF signal.
+First set the output level at the voltmeter to 0dBr (0 dB relative) without an RF signal.
 When the RF signal is connected, the attenuation is increased until the AF output voltage at the voltmeter just increases by a factor of 1.414 (20 log U2/U1=3dB).
-The tuning dial is offset by approx. 700 Hz.
+The tuning dial is set to CW TX frequency.
 The sensitivity (MDS) of the receiver then corresponds to the attenuator setting.